adtm/language-messenger-bot/Readme.md

 Heroku link: https://messenger-weboock.herokuapp.com/webhook
 Verification token: random123

+### Connecting to dialogflow

+To connect to dialogFlow agent you need to have security certificate and point to it in your environment.
+You also need a project id under which the agent runs.

 ### NLP

 To enable NLP in Facebook, you must go to Facebook Developer page and to "Messenger Settings", by scrolling to the bottom under the "Built-In-NLP" decide a page from which you will link your page.